 Individuals considering plastic surgery should always make sure that emergency medical facilities are available in or near the facility where the surgery will be performed.
 Some “boutique” plastic surgery operations offer luxurious facilities but are not hospitals and are therefore unable to deal with unforeseen emergencies.
-Anyone interested in traveling for medical purposes should consult with their local physician before traveling and refer to the information from CDC at the link below.
+Anyone interested in traveling for medical purposes should consult with their local physician before traveling and refer to information from the Centers for Disease Control (CDC ).

 You can find good information on vaccinations and other health precautions on the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.

 MEDICAL INSURANCE: You can’t assume your insurance will go with you when you travel.
 It’s very important to find out before you leave whether or not your medical insurance will cover you overseas.
+Many of the hospitals within Panama may ask for cash upfront before they admit you to the hospital and begin treating your needs.
 You need to ask your insurance company two questions:

 Most US medical insurance carriers require you to purchase a rider in order to have Medevac insurance which covers an emergency air medical evacuation from out of the country.
 We strongly suggest that you contact your insurance carrier to discuss this option prior to your departure.

+The Foreign Medical Program (FMP) is a VA health care benefits program available for U.S. veterans with VA rated service connected conditions or specific disabilities who are living or traveling abroad.
+It is important to apply for this benefit before your arrival to Panama to insure proper coverage.
 In 2011, the Government of Panama introduced a free tourist insurance program.
 Tourists who enter Panama through Tocumen Airport in Panama City are eligible for this program, under certain conditions, for up to 30 days.
+During this initial 30 day time period, tourists are eligible for medical coverage up to $7,000; this covers hospitalization and medical expenses as a result of injuries from an accident or from contracting a disease on Panamanian territory.
 For additional details on Panama’s tourist insurance, please see VisitPanama website or call 204-9300 for more information on services provided and the restrictions involved.
 You will be required to show your valid passport and entry stamp at the hospital before receiving services under the program.

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Panama, you may encounter road conditions that differ significantly from those in the United States.